open-telemetry/oteps/text/0148-sampling-probability.md

 1. Encode the adjusted count directly as a floating point or integer number in the range [0, +Inf).
 This is a conceptually easy way to understand sampling because larger numbers mean greater representivity.
 2. Encode the inclusion probability directly as a floating point number in the range [0, 1).
 This is typical of the Statsd format, where each line includes an optional probability.
 In this context, the probability is commonly referred to as a "sampling rate".
 In this case, smaller numbers mean greater representivity.
 3. Encode the negative of the base-2 logarithm of inclusion probability.
 This restricts inclusion probabilities to powers of two and allows the use of small non-negative integers to encode power-of-two adjusted counts.
-4. Fold the adjusted count into the data.
+4. Multiply the adjusted count into the data.
 This is appropriate when the data itself carries counts, such as for OTLP Metrics Sum and Histogram points encoded using delta aggregation temporality.
-This may lead to rounding errors, when adjusted counts are not integer valued.
+This technique is less desireable because while it preserves the expected value of the count or sum, the data loses information about variance.
+This may also lead to rounding errors, when adjusted counts are not integer valued.

 This is not an exhaustive list of approaches.
 All of these techniques are considered appropriate.